NOTICE OF PRIVACY PRACTICES

-To make a request as described in the section “Your Rights Regarding Your Health Information”, please submit it in writing to: VNSNY CHOICE
+To make a request as described in the section “Your Rights Regarding Your Health Information”, please submit your request to:

 If you believe your privacy rights have been violated, you may file a complaint with VNSNY CHOICE or the Secretary of the U.S. Department of Health and Human Services.
 You will not be penalized or retaliated against by VNSNY CHOICE for filing a complaint.
 Please submit your complaint in writing to the above address.

 If you have a question about the VNSNY CHOICE Notice of Privacy Practices, you may write to the above address or call (212) 609-7470 and ask for the HIPAA Privacy Officer.